oroinc/documentation/user_guide/glossary.rst

    Organization
       The highest level of the system permissions grouping.
 Different roles and permission settings can be defined for different organization records.

+   User
+      A system :term:`entity <Entity>`.
+Its :term:`records <Record>` represent a person or group of people using the OroCRM using the same credentials.